 Or perhaps, it’s just your soul talking to you.
 In any case, it never hurts to listen.

 Are you looking to transition into a teaching or any other education role?
 Or are you seeking to make a career change out of education?

-If you’d like to make sure that your resume and cover letter help you stand out from the crowd, we invite you to check out the resume writing services we offer.
-We’ll make sure that your academic resume stands out for all the right reasons to both hiring managers and applicant tracking software.
+If you want to ensure that your resume and cover letter help you stand out, we invite you to check out our resume writing services.
+We’ll ensure your academic resume stands out for all the right reasons to hiring managers and the applicant tracking software.